lamontaddo/github2/README.md

-this doc is just atest read me, and now i have edited it
+this doc is just a test read me, and now i have edited it